-Skateboarding offers a healthy outlet that diverts youth from gang participation, prevents a sedentary lifestyle, builds character, provides a way to channel difficult feelings, encourages crossing national, cultural, and racial boundaries, and instills a spirit of community involvement, self-efficacy, positivity, and entrepreneurship.
-It is particularly well suited to youth with emotional, behavioral, and learning issues.
+Skateboarding offers a healthy outlet that diverts youth from gang participation, prevents a sedentary lifestyle, builds character, provides a way to channel difficult feelings, encourages crossing national, cultural, and racial boundaries, and instills a spirit of community involvement, self-efficacy, and entrepreneurship.

-HHF programs, which are developed in consultation with local skaters, are designed to use skateboarding-related activities to develop and enhance our core values in youth age 6 to 30.
+HHF programs, which are developed in consultation with local skaters, are designed to use skateboarding-related activities to develop and enhance our core values in youth aged 6 to 30.
 Our programs focus on:

 Exposing at-risk populations to skateboarding as an alternative to violence, gang participation, and a sedentary lifestyle;